FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 #### Subsystems
 ###### Arduino
 There are two main C++ applications used on the Arduino.
 The first is the calibration sketch which allows for the calculation of this calibration factor.
 The HX711 and its adjacent [library](https://github.com/bogde/HX711) output a digital value in grams, however this is not always true depending on the scale.
-In our case we wanted to use pounds as our units, as such we placed various weights on our scale and adjusted the `calibration_factor` until all the weight's were properly reported.
+In our case we wanted to use pounds as our units, as such we placed various weights on our scale and adjusted the `calibration_factor` until all the weight's were properly reported, see [Figure 4](#figure-4).
 The main application, in other words the one used for the system, uses the calculated `calibration_factor` and serial writes the data.

 The key behind this is the [library](https://github.com/bogde/HX711) being utilized.
 The main application (using arduino for the UART) is as follows:
 ```C++